contentful/contentful-management.rb/README.md

 ## Logging

-Logging is off by default.
-You can enable it by setting into the configuration:
+Logging is disabled by default, it can be enabled by setting a logger instance and a logging severity.

 ```ruby
 client = Contentful::Management::Client.new('access_token', logger: logger_instance, log_level: Logger::DEBUG)